Codeinwp/themeisle-companion/readme.txt

 3. Screenshot 3.
 How reports module is looking

 == Changelog ==
+= 2.2.5 - 2017-12-11  =

+* Better UX for CC0 images import module.
+* Improved Elementor Services Widget.
+* Added new templates to the template directory.

 = 2.2.4 - 2017-12-04  =

 * Fixed issue with menu icons module loading.